CristianBarragan/CoffeeBean/docs/06-Source-Generators/Diagnostics.md

 The Diagnostics & Analyzer Architecture transforms structural, architectural, provider, and planning errors into clear compile-time diagnostics, allowing developers to correct issues before execution begins.

-By combining incremental analyzers, deterministic validation, stable diagnostic identifiers, actionable messages, IDE integration, and optional code fixes, CoffeeBeanery delivers a modern developer experience while preserving a lightweight Runtime and strengthening the architectural integrity of the framework.
+By combining incremental analyzers, deterministic validation, stable diagnostic identifiers, actionable messages, IDE integration, and optional code fixes, Foundgine delivers a modern developer experience while preserving a lightweight Runtime and strengthening the architectural integrity of the framework.

 The generator's own README additionally flags these concrete risk areas for the first real build against your mapping code: